 The names all derived from the informal but common practice of conversationally referring to Corona by its initial.
-The first improvement of the original camera, "C," was known as C' -- "C-prime" in conversation.
-Proposals for C" and C'" ("C-double-prime" and "C-triple-prime") cameras appeared in 1959 and 1960, the first a Fairchild Camera and Instrument Corporation (FCIC) design, the latter advocated by Itek (which had manufactured and done most of the design for the original C and the C' cameras).
-Itek's C'" proposal found acceptance; C" disappeared.
+The first improvement of the original camera, "C," was known as C! --"C-prime" in conversation.
+Proposals for C" and C" ("C-double-prime" and "C-triple-prime") cameras appeared in 1959 and 1960, the first a Fairchild Camera and Instrument Corporation (FCIC) design, the latter advocated by Itek (which had manufactured and done most of the design for the original C and the C! cameras).
+Itek's C!" proposal found acceptance; C" disappeared.

-After Mural (which during 1962 and most of 1963 was called Corona-Mural and Corona-M to distinguish it from the predecessor C' and C'" models), there appeared proposals for a dual-recoverycapsule version of Corona.
-It first was known as Mural-J and was transiently called M2 (for Mural-squared)--which led to some later confusion with the Mural-2 or M-2 nomenclature used to identify an early concept of what later became the Corona J-4 proposal.
-Mural-J eventually became Corona-J. With the appearance but non-acceptance op secdet
+After Mural (which during 1962 and most of 1963 was called Corona-Mural and Corona-M to distinguish it from the predecessor I and C''' models), there appeared proposals for a dual-recovery-capsule version of Corona.
+It first was known as Mural-J and was transiently called M (for Mural-squared)--which led to some later confusion with the Mural-2 or M-2 nomenclature used to identify an early concept of what later became the Corona J-4 proposal.\\ Mural-J eventually became Corona-J. With the appearance but non-acceptance of a proposal for a modest improvement of Corona-J under the informal designator Corona J-2, the original of the dual-capsule systems was called Corona J-1, a designation that became meaningful rather than symbolic upon adoption of the modifications that distinguished the last operational Corona variant, Corona J-3.
+Corona J-4 proposals appeared in various guises and under several transitory identifiers at intervals between 1962 and 1969, but the term had no official standing.